ambilicheran/ProjectReact/wall-of-posts/README.md

 # Wall Of Posts

-A wall to create and display posts
+A wall of posts to create and show posts